elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 Once you have identified what learning experiences (lecture, hands on, exercises, work in groups, etc.), are needed to achieve the learning outcomes of your lesson / course and chosen the most appropriate and FAIR support(s) for the delivery of each of them (e.g. slide deck and/or video for the lecture, pdf for the hands on, shared notes for the work in groups, etc.), you should start considering where you will develop your materials (locally on your computer? or will you rather use a web platform/repository?), from where you will deliver them, how to share them with learners and how you will archive them for recognition and reuse by other instructors.

 You might decide to develop your materials locally, on your computer, deliver them from your computer (e.g. projecting your local powerpoint), share them by email with learners and archive them on your hard disk and send them to other instructors by email upon request.
 Despite you might feel comfortable with this “old fashion” approach, you must be aware it is the least FAIR possible.
-FAIR principles will have a different degree of importance in each of the four phases of the material life cycle (development, delivery, sharing, and archiving.
+FAIR principles will have a different degree of importance in each of the four phases of the material life cycle: development, delivery, sharing, and archiving.
-For example,

-Here, we will describe a few platforms that can be used to host and share your materials in all four phases of their life cycle (development, delivery, sharing, and archiving),  thus ensuring a higher degree of FAIRness.
-The platforms we will discuss are: Google Suite, GitHub and GitLab, Zenodo, Learning Management systems.
-We chose them as they are free, they include different features, and they are very commonly used in training.
-We will see which platforms are better to use in each phase of materials life cycle and why and what are the pros and cons of each platform according to FAIR principles.
+Here, we will describe a few platforms - Google Suite, GitHub and GitLab, Zenodo, Learning Management systems - that can be used to host and share your materials in all four phases of their life cycle,  thus ensuring a higher degree of FAIRness.
+We chose them because they are free, include different features, and are very commonly used in training.
+We will see which of those platforms is better to use in each phase of the materials life cycle and why and what are the pros and cons of each platform according to FAIR principles.

-### LO: Describe the four phases of training materials life cycle (development, running course, sharing, archiving)
+## The four phases of training materials life cycle

-Minimum content to achieve the LO: The training materials life cycle is made up of four phases: development, delivery, sharing, and archiving.

 **Phase 1 - Development**